mmiranda222/.statsuite/content/using-de/popup-survey.md

 - A title (i18n key: `de.survey.subtitle`)
 - A subtitle (i18n key: `de.survey.title`)

+Note that you need to fill the above localised elements in your own DE instance by following the [overwriting translations process](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/localisation/#overwriting-default-translations).

 Any online survey tool can be used to create the survey, which must be accessible through a URL.
 Some tools propose real-time tracking, which allows easily analysing the results.